apache/metron/metron-contrib/metron-docker/README.md

 ### Deploy a new parser class

-After adding a new parser to metron-parsers, build Metron from the top level directory:
+After adding a new parser to metron-parsers-common, build Metron from the top level directory:
 ```
 $ cd $METRON_HOME
 $ mvn clean install -DskipTests